CANOE PARADE FLOAT GUIDE

 Participating canoes and kayaks can register up to a week in advance.

 The parade takes place on Sunday, September 29th.
 Parade participants must arrive at 1:30pm to check in, do final preparations on their float, and to launch.
-We will be there as early as 12:00pm if you need longer to set up your float or if you are borrowing a vessel from us.
 Parking is available at the Hjemkomst Center.

 At 2:00pm, each float will launch and paddle down the river in a loop starting and ending at the Hjemkomst Center's Viking Ship Park boat access.
 We will paddle approximately 1 mile to the Riverfront Park Bridge and turn around to paddle back to the park.
 Total canoeing time is approximately 40 minutes.
 Volunteers will be available to help you launch and disembark.